-Neturen's unique technological capabilities and manufacturing know-how
+Neturen's unique technological capabilities and manufacturing know-how investments in line with our growth strategy.

 The source of Neturen's competitive advantage is the knowledge it has accumulated over the years as a pioneer in IH technology as well as the cutting-edge technology created by its in-house research and development and technology development departments.
 We are facilitating external collaborations, such as joint research with academic institutions, and promoting overseas patent strategies with the aim of global expansion.